 Reporting a data breach

 You must report all data breaches to the Dutch Data Protection Authority (AP) within 72 hours, using the data leak reporting desk (meldloket datalekken, in Dutch).
 In addition, you may also have to inform the data subjects, the persons whose data has been leaked.
-It is important that you always report a data breach to the AP, even if you are not sure whether it concerns a data breach.
+It is important that you always report a data breach to the AP, even if you are not sure whether data has actually been leaked.
 If further investigation shows that no data breach has occurred, this can simply be added to the report.

 How do I report a data breach?

-To be able to correctly fill in a report to the AP, you need to know 3 things:
+To be able to correctly submit a report to the AP, you need to know 3 things: